Canada's Immunovaccine Inc says test of Ebola vaccine promising

 He said the company is exploring options to develop the vaccine with various organizations, but would not identify them.
 Assuming it strikes the partnerships it needs to continue development, clinical trials could start as early as next year, he said.

-Other companies testing Ebola vaccines include U.S.-based NewLink Genetics Corp, which holds the licence for a vaccine developed by the Canadian government, privately held Profectus BioSciences and British drugmaker GlaxoSmithKline PLC.
+Other companies testing Ebola vaccines include U.S.-based NewLink Genetics Corp, which holds the license for a vaccine developed by the Canadian government, privately held Profectus BioSciences and British drugmaker GlaxoSmithKline PLC.

 Immunovaccine is also developing therapies for cancer.